Shippable/docs/sources/platform/state-overview.md

 * **File based state**: is available only in Jobs and state files upto 1MB can be stored for every version i.e. run of a Job.
 Every subsequent Job that has this as an input has access to those files.
 This makes it easy to trasfer stateful data from one Job to another

 * **Shared State Resource**: state always flows from left to right.
 However, there are some scenarios where a shared state is needed.
 For e.g. Terraform creates a statefile when `terraform apply` is run.
 But if you need to run this in a mult-stage manner where subsequent Jobs make changes to this state, it some needs to flow back to the first job that created it.
-Our Assembly Lines has a special shared `state resource` that allows this state to be stored centrally and shared across the jobs.
+Our Assembly Lines has a special shared `state` Resource that allows this state to be stored centrally and shared across the jobs.

 # Further Reading